boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 If you provided the wrong credentials, an exception will be raised.

 #### Retrieving robot state
-Now we can create a client to robot-state, and obtain information about Spot:
+Now we can create a `RobotStateClient` for the `robot-state` service, and obtain information about Spot:

 ```python
 >>> state_client = robot.ensure_client('robot-state')